 - 1. Introduction

 - 2. Roles & Responsibilities

-- 3. Training & Awareness Raising
+- 3. Other checks that may be necessary for staff, volunteers and others, including the responsibilities on schools and colleges for children in other settings

 - 4. Safeguarding/Child Protection Policy & Procedures

 - 5. Case Management, Record Keeping & Multi- agency Working

 - 6. The Curriculum

-- 7. E-Safety
+- 7. Digital Safety

 - 8. Safe Recruitment

 - 9. Managing Allegations

 - 10. Safety On & Off-Site

 - 11. Complex Safeguarding

-- 12. Part 1 & Annex A and Annex B of 'Keeping Children Safe in Education (KCSIE), September 2023 statutory guidance to be read by staff as determined by the headteacher/principal and Governing Body
+12. Part 1 & Annex A and Annex B of 'Keeping Children Safe in Education (KCSIE), September 2024 - statutory guidance to be read by staff as determined by the headteacher/principal and Governing Body